Class: Aws::SecretsManager::Client

 #update_secret_version_stage(params = {}) ⇒ Types::UpdateSecretVersionStageResponse

 Modifies the staging labels attached to a version of a secret.
-Staging labels are used to track a version as it progresses through the secret rotation process.
-You can attach a staging label to only one version of a secret at a time.
-If a staging label to be added is already attached to another version, then it is moved--removed from the other version first and then attached to this one.
-For more information about staging labels, see Staging Labels in the AWS Secrets Manager User Guide.
+Secrets Manager uses staging labels to track a version as it progresses through the secret rotation process.
+Each staging label can be attached to only one version at a time.
+To add a staging label to a version when it is already attached to another version, Secrets Manager first removes it from the other version first and then attaches it to this one.
+For more information about versions and staging labels, see Concepts: Version.

 The staging labels that you specify in the VersionStage